Ranaveer9177/Team-Avengers-Honeypot/README.md

 **The boot menu provides:**
 - 🍯 Interactive menu with "HONEYPOT" banner
-- 📋 Option 1: Open Honeypot (starts all services)
+- 📋 Option 1: Open Honeypot (starts all services, accepts any password)
-- 🔐 Option 2: Encrypted Honeypot (generates secure SSH password automatically)
+- 🔐 Option 2: Encrypted Honeypot (starts all services with password format: honeypot@XXXX)
 - 🚪 Option 3: Exit

 **The script will automatically:**